Free EB-5 Evaluation

 Determining Whether a Project Site Qualifies as a TEA

 To determine whether a project is located in a TEA, you have to find out whether the project location can be considered a rural or a high-unemployment area.
 Therefore, you need to research the geographic area and the population and/or employment levels.
-The easiest solution is to check the EB5AN free national TEA map, but you can also do the research yourself.

-How to Find Geographic Information about a Project Site
+How to Find Geographic Information About a Project Site

 To find information such as whether the area falls within an MSA and the census tract number of the project site, start with an Internet search to learn more about the city or town.
 The entry should indicate the county and MSA, if any, and a rough estimate of the population.